widgetti/ipyreact/README.md

 you might also need another flag instead of `--sys-prefix`, but we won't cover the meaning of those flags here.

+## Binary data transport

+Binary data such as NumPy arrays, or Arrow data can be efficiently transported to the frontend.
+Props support object that support the buffer interface.
+See [this test as an example](https://github.com/widgetti/ipyreact/tree/master/tests/ui/serialize_test.py).

 ### How to see your changes

 #### Typescript: